H4NM/PythonProjects/README.md

 ### Caesar cipher.py
 Script for using substutitution encryption technique caesar cipher that shifts characters in a message.
 Allows for encoding of input with desired number of shifts.
 For decoding a message, prints all possible combinations incase the number of shifts is unknown.

+### Whatsup.py
+By using Selenium i've created a small script that enables tagging/pinging a contact in a group chat on WhatsApp multiple times.
+My brother is sometimes hard to get in contact with where this script can be quite handy.
+Requires installment of Selenium and download of GeckoDriver.
+The location of the driver needs to be included in the system path.

+### CryptoTable.py [Incomplete]
+PyQT is another great GUI module for python.
+A bit better than Tkinter when it comes to creating a Table.
+This script calls for the CoinGecko API to retrieve the Top 100 cryptocurrencies and details regarding them such as the current price, market cap and rank.
+An ideal addition would be to enable a notifier to if the value of a currency changes and to visualize market change through a period of time.

 ### Minesweeper.py
 Not an infosec oriented project.
 Used pygame to construct my own version of Minesweeper as a coding challenge.
 Intended to enable a start screen in which the